Skip to content

 None

-color_bar bool
+colorbar bool

 False

-color_bar_style str
+colorbar_style str

 'small'

-**matplotlib_imshow_kwargs Any
+**matplotlib_imshow_kwargs

-Additional keyword arguments to pass to the matplotlib.pyplot.imshow function.
+Additional keyword arguments passed to matplotlib.pyplot.imshow.

 {}